Pets & Mental Health: They Go Hand in Paw

 Pets can reduce stress, anxiety and depression.
 Plus, you know, they’re really, really cute.

-As we continue to celebrate Mental Health Awareness Month, we take a paws to honor all that dogs, cats and many other pets do to help our mental wellbeing.
+As we celebrate International Pet Day, we take a paws to honor all that dogs, cats and many other pets do to help our mental wellbeing.
 Furry puns aside, the science is serious, and the research is clear: pets can be extremely beneficial to your mental health.

 Study after study has shown how powerful it can be to have a family pet.
 They give us unconditional, consistent love.
 On our darkest days, they’re there for us with a nudge and a snuggle, no questions asked.
 Let’s dive into the details.